Supplement and Herb Guide for Arthritis Symptoms

 What we know: There is no strong evidence that ginkgo improves mood, menopause symptoms, memory or fatigue.

-Studies: Results from a 2002 double-blind, placebo-controlled trial of ginkgo for the treatment of Raynaud’s phenomenon showed that the supplements could reduce the number of disease flares by 56 percent.
+Studies: Results from a 2002 double-blind, placebo-controlled trial of ginkgo for arthritis, specifically the treatment of Raynaud’s phenomenon, showed that the supplements could reduce the number of disease flares by 56 percent.